Is it Worth Suing an Uninsured Driver?

 One never expects to be involved in an accident, much less one caused by an uninsured driver.
 So, if you find yourself in this situation, you can sue the uninsured driver to recover your damages.

 There is a financial burden in the aftermath of a collision with an insured motorist.
-However, the central question is: should you sue an uninsured driver?
+However, the central question is: should you sue an uninsured driver to recover compensation for your car accident injuries?

 Again, it depends on a few factors.
 Whether the motorist can afford to pay for your damages might not be worth it.
 You may sue the driver if they have assets you can realize to cover some or all of your damages.
 It’s more likely that if the driver can’t afford the minimum liability coverage, they might be unable to pay you.

 A lawsuit usually costs a lot of money.
-You will have to pay court fees at the very least.
-When hiring a lawyer, you should also consider additional expenses, such as case administrative costs (expenses related to gathering evidence and generally developing the case) and expert witness fees.
+You will have to pay court fees, at the very least.
+When hiring a car accident attorney, you should also consider additional expenses, such as case administrative costs (expenses related to gathering evidence and generally developing the case) and expert witness fees.
 If you get a favorable ruling, the lawyer will also be entitled to a portion of the settlement on a contingency fee basis.

 Unless the at-fault driver has enough assets to satisfy the judgment, including covering all these relevant expenses, it is pointless to file the case.
 The defendant may also file for bankruptcy following the ruling, freeing themselves from paying the claim.

 You can cover your financial burdens with two types of auto insurance.
-You can claim against your insurer under your uninsured driver coverage (UM).
+You can file an uninsured motorist claim against your insurer under your uninsured driver coverage (UM).
 In this case, it’s important to remember that your insurance company will fight the claim.
 It is best if you treat them as your adversary.

 However, as your insurer, they do have certain rights under your contract.
 Lawyers frequently handle cases against UM carriers, as state laws have special rules for UM claims.